-More times than many, when customers call Presair, we are able to help them find a solution to why the air switch in a spa isn’t working.
+More times than not, when customers call Presair, we are able to help them find a solution to why the air switch in a spa isn’t working.
 Typically the operator is finding a kink or leak in the airline that is not allowing air to pass to the air switch to open or close the contacts.
-This is easily fixed by either replacing the tubing or relocating it.
+This can be easily fixed by either replacing the tubing or relocating it.

-Sometimes the issue is found with the push button or the switch.
+Keep in mind, the issue can be with the push button or the switch.
 To determine where the failure is happening, follow the steps below:

-- The operator can press on the air button assembly and listen for a ‘click’ sound in the air switch.
+- First, the operator can press on the air button assembly and listen for a ‘click’ sound in the air switch.

 - If the ‘click’ happens, then the push button is sending enough air to trigger the air switch.

-- If no click is heard, the air switch isn’t sensing air pressure therefore the issue lies with the air tubing or push button.
+- On the other hand, if no click is heard, the air switch isn’t sensing air pressure therefore the issue lies with the air tubing or push button.

 - If the switch doesn’t click, but makes a hissing sound like air is leaking from the air switch, then unfortunately the air switch diaphragm has blown and a new switch is necessary.